alair-aurea/ansible-scripts/README.md

 ### ...
 I need a tool that is not being installed?

 ### ...
 I want to use this to configure Dev environment?

+### ... there is a tool in pre / post tasks hat I don't need/want to be installed?